Pure Land: Purity of buddha-fields

 Mahayana sources speak of three kinds of buddha-fields: pure, impure, and mixed.
+According to Kotatsu Fujita, Indian Buddhist texts contain terms such as buddhakṣetra‑pariśuddhi (“the purification of the buddha land”) or pariśuddhaṃ buddhakṣetram (“purified buddha land”), as well as apariśuddhaṃ buddhakṣetram (“unpurified buddha land”) and kliṣṭaṃ buddhakṣetram (“tainted buddha land”) in the Karuṇāpuṇḍarīka Sūtra.
+Fujita writes that, "It was in accordance with such usage that jingtu and huitu were established in Chinese as technical terms."
+The most popular example of a pure land is Sukhāvatī, the pure land of Amitabha.
+The Sanskrit of the Samantabhadracaryāpraṇidhāna describes Sukhāvatī as a "exceedingly pure buddha‑land" (pariśuddha‑buddhakṣetra), and also as a "pure land" (viśuddhakṣetra).

 An example of an "impure" field is often this world (called Sahā – “the world to be endured"), Sakyamuni's field.
 Purified fields include Amitabha's buddha-field of Sukhavati.
 Some sutras say that Sakyamuni chose to come to an impure world due to his vast compassion.
 However, not all Mahayana texts agree that Sakyamuni's world is impure.
 Numerous Mahayana sutras, such as the Pañcaviṃśatisāhasrikā prajñāpāramitā, Lankavatara, Vimalakirti, and Lotus Sutras, also state that this dualism between purity and impurity is illusory and instead state that even this world is a pure buddha-field.

 Thus, according to the Vimalakirti, this seemingly impure world is actually pure.
 It only appears impure because the deluded and impure minds of sentient beings perceive it like that.
 As Paul Williams explains: "The impurity that we see is the result of impure awareness, and also the Buddha's compassion in creating a world within which impure beings can grow.
 Thus the real way to attain a Pure Land is to purify one's own mind.
 Put another way, we are already in the Pure Land if we but knew it.
 Whatever the realm, if it is inhabited by people with enlightened pure minds then it is a Pure Land."

 Numerous Mahayana sources also connect the concept of a purified buddhafield (pariśuddha-buddhakṣetra) with the purity of one's own mind.
 Hence, the Vimalakirti sutra states: "the bodhisattva who wishes to purify his buddhakṣetra should, first of all, skillfully adorn his own mind.
 And why?
 Because to the extent that the mind of a bodhisattva is pure is his buddhakṣetra purified."